 Salesforce charges for its service using “Clouds” (Sales, Service, Marketing, and bundle combining both Sales and Service), each of which comes in four different tiers.
 Sounds complex?
 It is.
 Check out our guide to Salesforce pricing for the full rundown.

-Another top service (particularly for marketers), Hubspot's pricing starts at $50 per month and ends at $180 per month, meaning it offers a more narrow range than other CRMs.
-Like Salesforce, Hubspot groups its features by Service, Sales, and Marketing, with $50 getting you access to just one of those Hubs, although all three are bundled for $113/user/month.
+Another top service (particularly for marketers), Hubspot's pricing starts at $45 per month, meaning it offers a more narrow range than other CRMs.
+Like Salesforce, Hubspot groups its features by Service, Sales, and Marketing, with $50 getting you access to just one of those Hubs, although all three are bundled for $68/user/month.

 The free plan has stripped-down features, but it's free forever, making it a risk-free way to dip your toe into the interface.